 CFI also makes clear what roles each of the stakeholders can and should play to preserve, protect and restore our forests.
 It has also brought more knowledge to the table.
 The more we learn as a collective, the more we can address this challenge

 For the past year, we have been developing our CFI Action Plans, which is part of Hershey’s Cocoa For Good, our comprehensive sustainable cocoa strategy.
 During this time, Hershey was already taking action – doubling the trees we plant and upping our investments in multipurpose trees.
 This work builds on previous years’ work – between 2013 and 2017, the company distributed more than 3.5 million cocoa trees and about 320,000 shade trees in West Africa

 We have also been able to draw new partners to our work.
 NCRC and Impactum are partners with whom we feel confident to try out new things like the Hotspot Intervention Area (HIA) in Ghana to address the most pressing deforestation issues in cocoa production.
 In fact, we adopted this HIA, equivalent to nearly 20 times the size of Manhattan, and created an 'Open Air Learning Lab' with farmers and communities to implement a number of programs, including intensification and rehabilitation, agroforestry, land tenure, tree tenure, climate smart cocoa practices and landscape governance.

 We don’t have all the solutions, but our commitment and intent are a great starting point.
 And our partners will help us lay the stepping stones to get there.

-Today, I still enjoy far sights and clear skies, but I have learned we can only make that happen by leaving trees standing, getting more trees planted and increasing carbon sequestration (yes, this is also difficult word!).
+Today, I still enjoy far sights and clear skies, but I have learned we can only make that happen by leaving trees standing, getting more trees planted and increasing carbon sequestration (yes, this is also a difficult word!).
 And by continuing to educate ourselves and the cocoa farmers, families and the communities we work with.